silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 5 - Extended Kalman Filter/README.md

 * Wide filed of view ~ 150 degrees
 * Range is 200 + metres
 * Resultion in vertical dimension is limited
 * Debris such as pop cans can have high clutter, high radar reflection, because of this auto manufacturers avoid static objects.

+Background - LIDAR - LIght Detection And Ranging
+---

+* LIDAR uses infrared light laser beam to determine the distance between the sensor and nearby object.
+* Use light in 900 nano-metre wavelength range (Infrared)
+* Some LIDAR's use longer wavelengths which perform betterin rain or fog.
+Can get dirty though and are "bulky!".
+* Data is returned as a point-cloud / high resolution
+* Higher spatial resolution than Radar.
+* Better at vertical scanning versus Radar.

 Dependencies